 Our 2019 Sales Representative Salary Survey results are in!
 This year, 10,676 Copier Channel sales rep professionals responded to our survey.
 The resulting snapshot shows sales reps in a strong position – compensation remains good and the high demand for sales reps gives top performers opportunities for advancement.
 The challenge for employers is attracting top talent while protecting their current lineup from poaching.

 Holding steady.
 That is what responses to our annual Sales Representative salary survey show in 2019.
 Total compensation has ticked up slightly, and experienced sales reps remain in very high demand, but as mergers and acquisitions reshape the industry, sales reps have grown more cautious about seeking out new positions.

-This year, 10,448 Copier Channel sales reps responded to our online survey.
+This year’s survey reflects the responses of 2,084 Copier Channel service and ops management professionals across the United States.
 Copier Careers uses these annual surveys to provide a year-by-year snapshot of how well industry professionals are compensated, how satisfied they are in their careers and how closely their needs are aligning with the needs of their employers.

 This year, 2,084 industry service and ops managers responded to our survey.
 The resulting snapshot shows these managers are working at the perilous intersection of abundance and scarcity.
 With a wide array of solutions available and an increasingly scarce pool of qualified techs to provide them, these managers are burning the candles at both ends to keep up.

 In 2019, service and operations managers find themselves working at the perilous intersection of abundance and scarcity.
 While they continue to embrace abundant new solutions, they are frustrated by the scarcity of qualified techs to service those complex products.
 Navigating the difficult terrain between booming sales and understaffed service teams is the issue for service and ops managers as they try to maintain reliable service while they roll out new solutions.